SNeuroble/NBS_benchmarking/README.md

-# Network-Based Inferential Procedures & Empirical Benchmarking
+# Inferential Procedures for Networks & Empirical Benchmarking

-**NOTE:** The main repository has been updated to reflect recent benchmarking and summarization procedures of 01/01/2022.
+**NOTE:** The main repository has been updated to reflect recent benchmarking and summarization procedures as of 01/01/2022.
 For previous version, see branch "old-master".

 Purpose:
 1. Perform inference in networks at various scales and from the Matlab command line